swiftlang/swift-org-website/_posts/2023-07-10-introducing-swift-http-types.md

 ## Request and Response Body

-HTTP request and response bodies are not currently a part of this package.
+HTTP request and response bodies are not currently part of this package.

 Please continue to use existing the mechanisms: `Data` and `InputStream` for Foundation and `ByteBuffer` for SwiftNIO.